Generated at: 2026-05-16 10:42:47

 The necessary functions, the functions that should be prioritized, and the functions that should be used first vary depending on the situation and sales processes of the company or sales department implementing the system.

-However, the five functions introduced here are all essential, foundational features for the successful utilization of SFA.
+However, the five functions introduced here are all essential, foundational functions for the effective utilization of SFA.

 While SFA offers many sales support functions, if you find it difficult to know where to start due to the sheer number of features, why not focus on the five functions introduced in this article?